 Make-up for medical reasons

 In case of a medical emergency, submit a statement from a medical professional that includes a phone number where the professional may be contacted.
 While it is your right not to disclose any details, the medical professional’s statement must indicate that you were unable for medical reasons to take the scheduled exam.
 If advance notice is possible and not given, your instructor may refuse your request.

 Final exam conflicts

-The last day of final exams is Saturday, December 14, but if the Math 131 final exam is that day but cannot be given then because of a snow emergency closing, the final could be as late as Monday, December 16.
+The last day of final exams is listed on Umass calendar (you may find it yourself), but if the Math 131 final exam is that day but cannot be given then because of a snow emergency closing, the final could be as late as next Monday (please verify it from Umass calendar).
 No final exam make-ups will be given just to accommodate personal travel plans.

 If an emergency or medical problem prevents you from taking the final exam, contact your instructor.
 If, as if often the case, it is not possible to arrange a special make-up before finals end, then request an Incomplete; otherwise, you may receive a course grade of F.

 There are standard procedures to handle any official final exam conflict.
 A final exam conflict exists when, according to the official exam schedule, either